 The effort aims tell the story of Sioux Falls through a public art project and while promoting dialogue among all who call the city home.
 Individuals, families and organizations can paint and contribute a tile which will connect into a large mosaic.
 Individual pieces will illustrate personal stories and as the tiles connect, the mosaic will reflect the stories that together represent of the makeup of Our City.
-All submitted tiles will be photographed and posted online, and the final mosaic will be displayed for all to see in a location downtown.
+All submitted tiles will be photographed and posted online, and the final mosaic will be displayed for all to see.

 With a mission to offer practical support, understanding and education to those impacted by mental illness, Empire Mental Health Support serves as an advocate for affordable, accessible and effective treatments and works to dispel myths and misperceptions surrounding these conditions.

 The organization serves as an active partner of the Suicide Prevention Taskforce and partners with the Sioux Falls Police Department and NAMI SD to provide training to assist officers when responding to someone with a mental illness or substance use crisis.

 The Community Fund grant will provide support for the organization’s capacity-building efforts, including print and online marketing initiatives to build greater awareness.